jamescommons/rowhammer/rowhammer.md

 capacitance $C$ depends on the both the length of the two wires and the distance separating them in a complicated way, but in general, $C$ increases as the distance decreases.
-Now, something about capacitors that I haven't mentioned yet is that they can actually transmit voltage accross the two plates — but only if that voltage varies with time.
+Now, something about capacitors that I haven't mentioned yet is that they can actually transmit voltage across the two plates — but only if that voltage varies with time.
 In other words, when a capacitor is placed along a wire, the voltage on one end of the wire will reach the other end of the wire if the voltage varies fast enough with time.
 The frequency at which this happens is known as the cutoff frequency.
 This frequency is inversely proportional to